matheus23/irreactive.com/content/power-of-types.md

 parse : String -> Html msg
 ```

+It's a fairly simple type.
+You can't deduce what's going on inside, though.
+That makes sense, as a very small type can only convey a fairly small amount of information.

-Fairly simple type.
-You don't know much of what this is doing, though.
-And also, `Html` is opaque.
-If you want to create a different html structure than what this library produces, you're out of luck.
+And also, `Html` is opaque, that means, you can't take it apart, only render it.
+So if you want to create a different html structure than what this library produces, you're out of luck.

 ```elm
 parse : String -> List Markdown.Block
 ```

-Awesome, this library will allow you to traverse each markdown block on your own, and you'll have full control over how html is rendered.
+Awesome, this library will allow you to traverse each markdown block on your own, and you'll have full control over how html is rendered, as `Markdown.Block` is not opaque: You can take it apart and look at its structure.

 However, you don't stop looking and find this:

 ```elm
 parse : String -> Result String (List Markdown.Block)
 ```

 Huh.
 Intriguing, you think.
-The `Result` type in the output of this parse function indicates that markdown parsing with this library can fail.
-Usually, markdown is parsed pretty leniently, but from the type signature you deduce it must be stricter.
+The `Result` type in the output of this parse function indicates that markdown parsing with this library _can fail_.
+Usually, markdown is parsed leniently, but from the type signature you deduce it must be stricter.
 Maybe a missing paranthesis in a link `[like](http://this` causes it to fail?
 That would be a feature, as you could ensure you don't accidentally have broken markdown on your website.

 Of course, markdown parser libraries are abundant and you find this one: